YangLiuqing-add/DDUL/README.md

 The use of DDUL:

-0. For 2D seismic data:
+0. For 2D seismic data: Run the DDUL_2Dsyn_patch.ipynb.
+This file includes the method for calculating the local similarity map.
+Please pip install [pyortho](https://github.com/chenyk1990/pyortho).
- 	- First, run "Step1_Patching.m" in Matlab.
- 	- Second, run "Step2_DDUL.ipynb" in Python.
- 	- Third, run "Step3_UnPatching.m" in Matlab.

 0. For 3D seismic data:
  	- First, run "Step1_Patching_3D.m" in Matlab.